Explore-Hub-Capstone-Project/ExploreHub-Backend/README.md

 It's recommended to use a virtual environment for Python projects to manage dependencies separately for each project.

+If you use poetry, it will create the virtual environment for you.

+if you don't use poetry, here are the manual steps:
 #### macOS/Linux

 ```bash
 python3 -m venv venv
 source venv/bin/activate
 ```
+##
 #### Windows

 ```bash